Pants

 Caveat: I use the same clothing for around the town, at work, while traveling, and for outdoor activities like backpacking, camping, and hiking.
 My absolute requirements for pants are they are made from a quick dry material than is reasonably durable, no giant cargo style pockets, no obviously reinforced bum/knees, no zip-off legs, good cut, and has pockets that are deep enough that things don’t fall out when I sit down in a chair that slopes back.
 Extra credit if the material looks like classic chino twill on the outside, lightly calendared on the inside for comfort, doesn’t have “discreet” inseam pockets on the side of the leg, no prominent logos, and doesn’t have a built in belt.

-There are some differences in fabrics (no, 2way, 4way stretch) but the primary difference between the various manufacturers is fit, pocket configuration, zip off legs, and whether that have integrated mesh briefs.
 I would suggest going with whatever pants fit well and have a design you like.
-While I don’t always agree with their rankings, OutdoorGearLab.com Best Hiking Pants is a good round-up of some of the best options.
-In the past Mountain Hardware and Ex Officio made pants that checked all my styling / feature requirements, but those specific models are no longer made.
+While I don’t agree with their rankings, OutdoorGearLab.com Best Hiking Pants tends to list many of the decent pants made by main stream companies.
 It seems most hiking / travel pants end up with a thigh pocket which I dislike.
-There was also a good thread on BPL in 2023 about durable trail pants.
+There was a good thread on BPL in 2023 about durable trail pants.

 Some people like convertible pants since they can worn as pants when it is cool and then convert to shorts when it warms up.
 I wore a pair of Ex Officio convertible pants at least twice a week between 1992 and 2006, plus many successive days on every backpacking trip I took between 1996-2004.
 They were still in good shape (ignoring a few pine sap stains) when they were retired, I just stopped using zip-offs.
 Part of the reason was my wife really disliked them, but I also found the zippers could chafe on extended trips.